Andy Russell (singer): Singing ambassador

 "Singing Ambassador ...
 Andy Russell is more than a singer ... blessed with a voice, a personality, and a sense of showmanship, which, combined, attract the envy of less-gifted performers.
 He has spectacularly catapulted into the foremost ranks of entertainers since 1943 and accomplished Herculean results in furthering the friendship of the North American peoples with those of Central and South America to the south.

 "Andy is a handsome, young American, born and reared in Los Angeles, with a deep insight into the music of Latin America and with a flair for singing songs in both English and Spanish that has won him the plaudits of millions.

 "Andy's selections for this collection of 'favoritos' include Just Friends, Let's Fall in Love, I'll See You in My Dreams, Imagination, María Elena, La Borrachita, Cielito Lindo, and the plaintive Adios, Muchachos.
 All eight selections are beloved the world over.
 'They're my favorites, too,' Russell confesses.

-"Capitol is privileged to present Andy Russell and this smart package of unforgettable music.
-His songs serve to establish him as a friendly ambassador without portfolio.
+"Capitol (Records) is privileged to present Andy Russell and this smart package of unforgettable music.
+His songs serve to establish him as a friendly ambassador without a portfolio.
 Good neighbors of the south ...
 Good neighbors of the north ... are brought together by his virile, baritone voice.
 Saludos, amigos!"